migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

+2024-03-17 Sun: [2 hours] Finalized thoughts on voice to voice path for next 3 months as well as feasibility.

+2024-03-16 Sat: [3 hours] Looked into Linkedin popularity amongst younger generations as social media.
+Continued research on audio tokenization models.

+2024-03-15 Fri: Worked through contract deploy methods and solidity overviews with Rikako.
+Researched potential voice to voice implementations that completely skip text translation.
+Looked into potential voice tokenization methods.

 2024-03-14 Thu: Discussed platform to intelligently collect product information and present information/reviews that are up-to-date.
 Explored rewarding users for leaving reviews with low barrier (through voice).

 2024-03-13 Wed: Looked into feasibility of training LLM on purely voice input avoiding the text translation layer.
 Compared training hours and token quantities of existing models.